Don't Drop the Soap

-Don't Drop the Soap is a controversial prison-themed board game designed by art student John Sebelius as a 2006 class project at the Rhode Island School of Design.
+Don't Drop the Soap is a controversial prison-themed board game designed by art student John Sebelius as a class project at the Rhode Island School of Design.
 The game received criticism for its content, most notably for the game's treatment of prison rape.
-Sebelius also received notice for being the son of Secretary of Health and Human Services Kathleen Sebelius and U.S. Magistrate Judge K. Gary Sebelius.
+Sebelius also received notice for being the son of Governor of Kansas Kathleen Sebelius and U.S. Magistrate Judge K. Gary Sebelius.
 The game officially went on sale on January 31, 2008 in Lawrence, Kansas and through Sebelius' personal website, and is considered to be similar to Monopoly in its gameplay.

 Gameplay

 The gameplay consists of six levels and can be played by up to three people.
 Users can choose to play as Sal "The Butcher", "Anferny", or "Wheelz", a disabled prisoner.
 The ultimate goal of the game is for the player to make parole without dropping the soap in the prison shower.
-If a prisoner "drops the soap", they must return to the beginning of the game.
+If a prisoner drops the soap, they'll bend over to pick it up, only to be subjected to rape by fellow inmates.